frame-lang/frame-docs/advanced_frame/runtime.rst

 The **__init__()** method for the **Runtime0** system does the following:

 #.
 Create and initialize the start state compartment
 #.
-Initalize all system domain variables
+Initialize all system domain variables
 #.
 Create an enter event and send to the system start state

  .. code-block::